Steve Barber

 Stephen David Barber (February 22, 1938 – February 4, 2007) was an American Major League Baseball (MLB) left-handed pitcher.
 He pitched for the Baltimore Orioles and six other teams from 1960 to 1974.
-Barber spent his first eight years with the Orioles, where he compiled an outstanding 95–75 record.
+Barber spent his first eight years with the Orioles, where he compiled an outstanding 95–75 record as a member of the 1960's Baltimore Orioles Kiddie Korps of pitchers, all 22 years old or younger (Barber, Milt Pappas, Chuck Estrada, Jack Fisher, and Jerry Walker).
+He was the modern Orioles first 20 game winner.

 Arm injuries hampered the rest of his career which saw him win only 26 and lose 31 for the rest of his 15-year career.
 While with the Orioles, Barber was an All-Star for two seasons.
 From 1961 to 1967, Barber bucked baseball superstition by wearing number 13.
 He also wore this number with the Seattle Pilots.
+Barber was inducted into the Orioles Hall of Fame in 1988.

-Early years
+Early life

-Barber was born in Takoma Park, Maryland, and graduated in 1956 from Montgomery Blair High School located in Silver Spring in Montgomery County, Maryland.
+Barber was born on February 22, 1938 in Takoma Park, Maryland, and was raised in Silver Spring.
+He graduated in 1956 from Montgomery Blair High School located in Silver Spring in Montgomery County, Maryland.
+He shortly attended the University of Maryland, but left the school.
+Barber signed with the Orioles in 1957, joining the Orioles minor league system where he played for three years.
+He received little instruction, until demanding it of the Orioles general manager Lee McPhail.
+In response, the Orioles finally sent him to the Florida Instructional League in 1959, where he came under the tutelage of Luman Harris and Harry Brecheen.